mdayku/onnxruntime/docs/marcu/PRD.md

 ### 1.1 One-Liner

-**ONNX Autodoc** is a graph-level analysis and documentation tool for ONNX Runtime that inspects a model's architecture, computes static complexity metrics (FLOPs, params, activation memory), surfaces structural risk signals, and auto-generates human-readable reports and model cards that explain *how* the model works, not just how it performs on a test set.
+**HaoLine** is a graph-level analysis and documentation tool for ONNX Runtime that inspects a model's architecture, computes static complexity metrics (FLOPs, params, activation memory), surfaces structural risk signals, and auto-generates human-readable reports and model cards that explain *how* the model works, not just how it performs on a test set.

 ### 1.2 Motivation